data-ohio/MATH2530_Spring22-23/syllabus.md

 : There is a homework assignment due in most weeks.
 Late homework is penalized 5% per day (or part thereof) late.

 Labs
-: The Tuesday lab meeting will be used for (computer) laboratory assigmnents, to be completed during that time.
+: Except in weeks in which there are tests, the Tuesday lab meeting will be used for (computer) laboratory assigmnents, to be completed during that time.
 If you do not attend the lab meeting, then your lab assignment will be counted as 1 day late, even if it is turned in on time.
 Late lab assignments are penalized 5% per day (or part thereof) late.